franciscovillaescusa/CAMELS/docs/source/VIDE.rst

 VIDE Voids
 ==========

+The ``VIDE_Voids`` contains the void catalogues.
+The data is organized following the general hierarchical structure described in :ref:`suite_folders`.

-For each hydrodynamic simulation we have identified voids in the galaxy distribution at redshift 0 with the `VIDE <https://bitbucket.org/cosmicvoids/vide_public/wiki/Home>`_ void finder.
+For each hydrodynamic simulation we provide voids identified in the galaxy distribution at redshift 0 with the `VIDE <https://bitbucket.org/cosmicvoids/vide_public/wiki/Home>`_ void finder.

 The data is organized as follows: